serl/thmon/README.md

 It won't write to stdout, check return value for success/failure.

-## Login to Parse.com
+## Login to Parse

-Run `parse_login.py` and follow instructions.
-It will create a config.py file.
+Run `parse_login.py` and follow instructions, you will need a parse account, a parse application with an already registered user.
+You will then have a config.py file.
 The possible exceptions are not handled, so errors are not so meaningful nor explicative.

+## Pushing to Parse

+Run `parse_push.py`, it will take care of everything, including wiping cache files at the end.